heistp/irtt/README.md

   - `duration` duration of the test, in nanoseconds
   - `interval` send interval, in nanoseconds
   - `length` packet length
+  - `received_stats` statistics for packets received by server (none, count, window or both, -rs flag for irtt client)
   - `stamp_at` timestamp selection parameter (none, send, receive, both or midpoint, -ts flag for irtt client)
   - `clock` clock selection parameter (wall or monotonic, -clock flag for irtt client)